aerickson/directory_cleaner/README.md

 Deletes files in a directory that aren't on the exception list.

-- Files under an excpted directory will also be excluded from deletion.
+- Files under an excepted directory will also be excluded from deletion.